nhudack/personal-website/content/projects/PersonalWebsite.md

 showInProjects: true
 ---

-My personal website, showcasing my projects, resume, and social media.
-This website was methodically designed to provide key information about myself, as well as images and links to my various projects on GitHub.
+Website showcasing my projects, resume, and social media.
+Designed to provide key information about myself, as well as links to my various projects on GitHub and other sites.